jwortmann/brackets-theme/README.md

 ## Customization

-Various default theme-related settings defined by Sublime Text, as well as a few custom settings specific to this theme are supported to tweak the appearance.
+Various theme-related settings defined by Sublime Text, as well as a few custom settings specific to this theme are supported to tweak the appearance.
 All settings should be modified in the *Preferences.sublime-settings* file.

+__Custom settings:__

 | Setting | Default | Description |
 | ------- | ------- | ----------- |